Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 Lines: JR Yamanote line, JR Chuo line, JR Chuo-Sobu line, JR Saikyo line, JR Shonan-Shinjuku line, Keio line, Keio New line, Odakyu Odawara line, Seibu-Shinjuku line, Tokyo Metro Marunochi line, Toei Shinjuku line, Toei Oedo line

-Shinjuku is one of the craziest and busiest districts in Tokyo, with a variety of different areas all on its own that it is almost like its own mini city.
-There are the huge skyscrapers which house some of the biggest corporate names in the world, and then there are the little winding streets which seem to go on forever, full of tiny little independent food stalls and restaurants, always jam packed with office workers and tourists looking for a bite to eat.
+Shinjuku is one of the craziest and busiest districts in Tokyo, with a variety of different areas all on its own.
+It really is almost like its own mini city.
+There are the huge skyscrapers which house some of the biggest corporate names in the world.
+But around the corner there are the little winding streets which seem to go on forever.
+They are full of tiny little independent food stalls and restaurants, and are always packed with people looking for a bite to eat.

-Theres also the infamous red light district here, as well as a massive selection of bars and drinking establishments (Izakaya and Nomiya).
+Theres also the infamous red light district here, and a massive selection of bars and drinking establishments (Izakaya and Nomiya).

-Away from all of that is the beautiful Shinjuku Gyoen Park, which you wouldn’t believe is in the middle of this massive city!
-Its different to Yoyogi park – its a lot more landscaped and is like a huge (beautifully kept and maintained) garden, with perfect bushes, trees and water features.
+Away from all of that is the beautiful Shinjuku Gyoen Park, which you wouldn’t believe is in the middle of Shinjuku!
+Its different to Yoyogi park.
+A lot more landscaped and is like a huge (beautifully kept and maintained) garden.
+All of it with their perfect bushes, trees and water features.

-The park also has some small shops and tea houses, as well as traditional Japanese structures to relax in.
+The park also has some small shops and tea houses, and traditional Japanese structures to relax in.
 Its only a few hundred yen to enter (I think its 200) and the beauty of this park is definitely worth it.
 Its also really big, and I always discover something new here every time I visit.

 Station: Ebisu (恵比寿駅)